 A Double Burden on Women

-Urinary incontinence is more than twice as common in women as in men, and estimates indicate 25-45% of women will develop it during their lifetime.xiv As well as being more likely to develop the condition themselves, women provide the majority of both formal and informal care—including to people with UI—leaving them at risk of being doubly burdened.xv
+Urinary incontinence is more than twice as common in women as in men, and estimates indicate 25-45% of women will develop it during their lifetime.14 As well as being more likely to develop the condition themselves, women provide the majority of both formal and informal care, including people with UI, so leaving them at risk of being doubly burdened.15

 Urinary incontinence can impact many aspects of women’s lives including physical exercise, work productivity, sleep, social interaction, travel, and sexual health.
 Women with the condition consistently report having a lower quality of life (QoL) compared with those who are continent.
-A range of physical and psychosocial issues influence how UI affects QoL: type and severity, age, and concurrent medical conditions are important considerations but individual personality and coping strategies, social support, and culture also affect women’s perception and management of the condition.xviii, xix
+A range of physical and psycho social issues influence how UI affects QoL: type and severity, age, and concurrent medical conditions are important considerations but individual personality and coping strategies, social support, and culture also affect women’s perception and management of the condition.
+18, 19

-UI has major repercussions on the physical, mental, and social well-being of women.
+UI can have major repercussions on physical, mental, and social well being of women.
 Those with UI can experience feelings of stigma and humiliation.
-It can also cause sufferers to withdraw or develop anxiety of being in public. xx There is a large body of evidence connecting UI, depression and stress.
+It can also cause sufferers to withdraw or develop anxiety of being in public.20 There is a large body of evidence connecting UI, depression and stress.
 Women with UI also have increased levels of depression and panic disorders.
-For example, a study of women ages 50 to 69 with severe UI found a 80% increase in the development of depression.xxi Depression also affects the patient’s perception of the impact of her condition and hence, the quality of life.
+For example, a study of women ages 50 to 69 with severe UI found a 80% increase in the development of depression.21 Depression then affects the patient’s perception of the impact of her condition and so, her quality of life.

 UI also has implications for the physical health of women.
 A European study found that 60% of women with medium to severe symptoms of UI had activity restrictions, such as physical exercise.
 Over 85% of those with severe UI viewed it as the central obstacle to physical activity.
-Another study found that about a third of women with UI avoid athletic exercise. xxii UI is common amongst female athletes with rates highest in those participating in high impact sports. xxiii Studies have found that more than 40% of female athletes experience UI.xxiv However, the condition remains underreported to health professionals due to stigma and lack of awareness.xxv
+Another study found that about a third of women with UI avoid athletic exercise.
+22 UI is common amongst female athletes with rates highest in those participating in high impact sports.
+23 Studies have found that more than 40% of female athletes experience UI.24 However, the condition remains underreported to health professionals due to stigma and lack of awareness.25

 UI can also have a substantial impact on relationships and on the sex life of those suffering from the condition.
-An estimated 25-50% of women with UI experience sexual dysfunction, and 1/5 of women reported reduced intimacy in relationships. xxvi,xxvii
+An estimated 25-50% of women with UI experience sexual dysfunction, and 1/5 of women reported reduced intimacy in relationships.
+26, 27

 In addition to the short and long term financial consequences like loss of salary and pension entitlement, UI can negatively impact the health and well-being of women, which need to be adequately tackled since increasing female participation in the labour force is an important policy objective of the EU’s Europe 2020 Strategy.

-The Impact of Urinary Incontinence on Independent, Active and Dignified Living
+Urinary Incontinence Impact on Independent, Active and Dignified Living

-Evidence suggests that the impact of UI on social isolation may be of particular consequence among older populations.xxx A common risks for urinary incontinence are hospitalisation, admission to a nursing home as a result of additional care required and consequences of the conditions such as fall-related injuries.xxxi Amongst institutionalised populations where prevalence of UI is highest, studies have highlighted a notable absence of UI treatment plans for patients.xxxii
+Evidence suggests that the impact of UI on social isolation may be of particular consequence among older populations.30 Common risks for urinary incontinence are hospitalisation, admission to a nursing home as a result of additional care required and as a consequence of conditions such as fall related injuries.31 In institutionalised populations where prevalence of UI is highest, studies have highlighted a notable absence of UI treatment plans for patients.
+32

 An Increased Workload for Carers

-An estimated 15 million people in Europe provide informal care to persons aged 70 and older with urinary incontinence.xxxiii The lack of appropriate physical and emotional support can cause caregivers to feel overwhelmed and overburdened with their responsibilities.
-Incontinence-related tasks—such as changing pads, extra cleaning and washing—add to the burden of caregiving.
+An estimated 15 million people in Europe provide informal care to persons aged 70 and older with urinary incontinence.33 The lack of appropriate physical and emotional support can cause caregivers to feel overwhelmed and overburdened with their responsibilities.
+Incontinence-related tasks – such as changing pads, extra cleaning and washing – add to the burden of caregiving.
 Carers can feel particularly vulnerable at the onset of the disease due to a limited knowledge regarding incontinence management.